justinkrojos/VARpedia_final/README.md

 Along with some other libraries from the 206_FlickrExample ACP project.
 This application was compiled with Java13.

+# Packages
+Make sure the following packages are installed on your linux system.

+ffmpeg, ffmplay, soxi, festival, wikit, mp3info, vlc

 # Flickr API Keys
 The flickr API keys are located in flickr-api-keys.txt, in the same folder as the jar file.